-We also undertake active engagement with the waterfront's various communities of interest, and promote to the public and fostering input into the implementation of the waterfront's various projects, through specific communications activities planned for each project.
+We undertake active engagement with the waterfront's various communities of interest, fostering input into the implementation of the waterfront's various projects.

 Community:

 WWL's ultimate accountability is to Wellingtonians and it demonstrates this by aiming to operate with transparency and through a willingness to engage with the public and welcomes feedback.